Get a Free Trial

 Through GrabzIt's Web Scraper API, you can provide your application with scraped data as a web service, enabling you to integrate extracted information directly into your database or software logic.
 This allows you to automatically control when scrapes start and stop, as well as request results to be re-sent programmatically.

-We provide native client libraries for Python, PHP, and ASP.NET to make integration effortless.
+We provide native client libraries for Python, REST, PHP, and ASP.NET to make integration effortless.
 However as our code is open source and available on GitHub there is no reason you can not make one for a programming language not listed here or you can ask us to create a library for you.
 If you do why not share it with the world?

 The integration of data into your application is achieved through a callback handler you specify on the Export tab when you create your scrape.
 This is a script or controller method on a publicly accessible URL on your server.
 When GrabzIt finishes scraping, it posts the data files to this URL sequentially.